 #2- New in Town Guide

-Consider updating your first time guest gift by including a thoughtful list of places and events where your congregation loves to, well… congregate!
-This is information is helpful for new people and also for your regular attenders.
-If you know where/how your church spends their time, you can more effectively plan community events to strengthen your church’s culture of community.
+Consider updating your first-time guest gift by including a thoughtful list of places and events where your congregation loves to, well… congregate!
+This is information is helpful for new people and also for your regular attendees.
+If you know where/how your church spends its time, you can more effectively plan community events to strengthen your church’s culture of community.

 #3- Date Night Conversation Starters

 Invest in relationships of every stage with this fun-loving take on date night.
 To share this on Instagram, simply select 3-5 questions to paste into your church’s Instagram story highlights.

 A staycation is a vacation but taken where you currently stay.
 It’s taking a drive downtown and booking an Airbnb or staying at that cute new hotel near the river.
 Wherever you stay, it’s a low-maintenance, flight-of-fancy kind of vibe.
 You can encourage your marrieds to do this quarterly with a church-wide “staycation” reminder via Twitter, Facebook, or Instagram.